More choice, less carbon

 From field to you

 Calves stay with their mothers for the first grazing season, then move on from suckling milk to eating fresh grass through summer and autumn.
-In the winter, all cows are housed until spring comes back around.
 The youngstock is gradually weaned and housed on straw bedded yards and fed on a homegrown diet of organic grass silage and straw.
 Bred locally by experts, our quality beef comes to you from Balcaskie Estate Farm.

 Natural and organic